Emmanuel-webDev/Phonebook/README.md

 # Phonebook
-Application for storing contacts of friends and family Used Nodejs Express and MongoDB
+Application for storing contacts of friends and family, made use of Nodejs Express and MongoDB